 - 12.1 We recognise that all matters relating to Safeguarding are confidential. - 12.2 The head teacher or the Designated Safeguarding Lead will disclose any information about a pupil to other members of staff on a need-to-know basis only - 12.3 All staff members must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being. - 12.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 12.5 All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 12.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.

-https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/419628/In formation_sharing_advice_safeguarding_practitioners.pdf
+https://assets.publishing.service.gov.uk/government.uploads/system/uploads/attachment data/file/721581/Informtion sharing advice practitioners safeguarding services.pdf (July 2018)

 13 INTER-AGENCY WORKING